FlorianLudwig/rueckenwind/sphinx/getting_started.rst

 your `jinja2 <http://jinja.pocoo.org/>`_ templates into
 the templates/ folder.

-The www.py must contain a class named Main that derives from rw.RequestHandler.
+The http.py must contain a Module named root.
-It is the entry point for all http requests to this module.
+It is the entry point for all http requests to your app.

 .. note::

    Rückenwind does not try to be a framework for everyone and everything.
-As one of the consequenes only a single templateing engine is supported.
+As one of the consequences only a single templating engine is supported.
    This keeps rückendwind code KISS.
 Don't like jinja?
 Sorry, rückenwind is not for you, switch to
    `one of the many other frameworks <http://wiki.python.org/moin/WebFrameworks>`_.